ethereum/ethereum-org-website/src/content/community/rollup-grants/index.md

 Anyone is free to participate (individuals and teams) in this grants round.

-If you want to submit something but need some inspiration, check out the [wishlist !insert link!]().
+If you want to submit something but need some inspiration, check out the [wishlist](https://ethereum.org/en/community/rollup-grants/#whishlist).

 Ideas and projects at any stage of development are welcome: